JackCoates1/DDOS-Notifications/README.md

 ## 🧠 Overview

-**DDOS-Notifications** is a lightweight, fast tool to **detect suspicious traffic spikes** and send **real-time alerts** via webhooks (e.g. Discord, Slack, Teams).
+**DDOS-Notifications** is a lightweight tool for **real-time detection of suspicious network spikes** and **instant alerting** through webhooks such as Discord, Slack, or Microsoft Teams.
-Ideal for security admins, small networks, or anyone wanting a quick DDoS alerting setup — without heavy monitoring frameworks.
+Perfect for sysadmins and security engineers who want quick alerts without complex monitoring setups.

 ---